Kechika River: History

 In 1898 the Klondike Gold Rush spurred interest in finding a route from Alberta to the Yukon.
 Inspector J.D.
 Moodie of the North West Mounted Police (NWMP) explored the Kechika valley as a potential route for prospectors traveling from Edmonton, Alberta.
 Hedley (1941) called Moodie's report "the first authoritative description of the region".
 Moodie's route followed the Peace River to Fort Ware (Kwadacha) and then followed the old Davie Trail through the Kechika valley up towards the Yukon.
 The "Old Moodie Trail" was considered one of the most difficult routes to the Klondike gold fields, compared to sea routes starting in Victoria, British Columbia and landing in northern BC or Alaska, and only a few prospectors successfully completed the trip.
 In 1900 a cattle drive to the Yukon was attempted via this trail from Vanderhoof, British Columbia and in 1905 the BC government attempted to improve the trail, though the effort was abandoned in 1907 due to high costs.

 Moodie recorded the name as "Ta-ta-chi-ca" during his explorations of the region and later produced a map labeling the river as "Kachika".
 In 1914 Major E.B.
-Hart of the Royal Geographic Society noted that the inhabitants of the area pronounced the river with an 'e' rather than an 'a' sound and proposed the spelling "Kechika", which was officially adopted by the BC Geographic Division on March 3, 1925.
+Hart of the Royal Geographical Society noted that the inhabitants of the area pronounced the river with an 'e' rather than an 'a' sound and proposed the spelling "Kechika", which was officially adopted by the BC Geographic Division on March 3, 1925.
 However, as late as 1949 the river was still colloquially known as "Big Muddy".

 In 1939, John Ogilvie "Skook" Davidson, a northern BC packer and guide, settled in the Kechika River valley and established Diamond J Ranch.
 For more than thirty years Davidson supported packing expeditions for geology and survey crews, as well as guiding hunting expeditions.
 Davidson helped scout the route for the Alaska Highway, which was built past the Kechika–Liard confluence in the 1940s, and helped transport supplies for construction crews.
 The confluence of the Kechika with the Liard, where supplies were offloaded from boats on the latter river, became known as Skook's Landing.
 In 1970, Davidson retired to Vancouver after a fire destroyed the ranch.
 Skooks Landing is still regularly used by hunters to access the Kechika River, particularly during the elk season in September.

 In 1996, the Kechika River was designated a BC Heritage River along with two of its tributaries, the Gataga River and Frog River.